kajotgames/phanos/README.md

 ### Configuration

-There are options of how to configure profiler.
+There are two options of how to configure profiler.
 Profiler must be configured by one of these options.

 Both options uses these attributes: